WHY I’M SINGLE

 I’m convinced that if we’re going to offer the single, celibate life as a real alternative to what the world offers, then it needs to be a HAPPY ALTERNATIVE.
 That’s a phrase I coined years ago to debunk the myth that all unmarried people are sad, lonely folks who are wasting their unwed lives away.
 People need hope that they can live happily and love deeply as unmarried people.
 Happiness is immensely important to the Christian life.
 It’s not an afterthought; it’s a priority.
 I’m not a happiness expert, but I’ve learned a lot in 30-plus years of being single (and nearly that long being a Christian) and I’m excited to share some of those things with you.

 With that said, I could blog every day about the profound joy I’ve found in Christ — even in my singleness — and haters would still call me a self-denying, truth-suppressing fraud.
 I can’t prove to anyone that I’m happy… But sometimes it’s fun to try!

 So, this is a blog about singleness, sexuality, and happiness.
 But you’ll also find theology, photography, poetry, book reviews, quotes, and music.
 My goal is to give you snapshots and food for thought — not giant, drawn-out dissertations.
-Just a little something each week to remind you that life in Christ can be happy and rich and beautiful.
+Just a little something to remind you that life in Christ can be happy and rich and beautiful.
 Or, as Samuel Rutherford put it, “the king’s life.”